25 Political leadership

 A brief glance at contemporary prime ministers in Australasia reveals much of the changing nature of political leadership in times of crisis.
 New Zealand’s prime minister, Jacinda Ardern, following the Christchurch mosque shootings in 2019, became a global celebrity after she wore a hijab to the memorial service for those killed by an Australian right-wing terrorist.[43]
 Soon after, Ardern appeared on the front page of Time magazine, referred to as a ‘millennial marvel with progressive goals and courage under fire’.[44]
 Media plays an interesting role in modern political leadership, and it is not unusual for political leaders to be compared with leaders from other countries.
 During Ardern’s popularity, for example, there were calls for her to become Australia’s prime minister following Scott Morrison being castigated for being on holiday in Hawai‘i during the devastating Australian bushfires in late 2019.
 Upon his return, Morrison’s attempt to console victims of the fire turned into a public relations catastrophe when several of the victims refused to shake his hand while others heckled and even verbally abused him on national television.[45]

 A major issue that public opinion of leaders ignores, of course, is that political leadership does not occur in a political vacuum.
-Western liberal democracies tend to be so heavily institutionalised to the extent that ‘the wider political environment is too intrusive, hostile, and intractable to permit indulgence in utopianism’.[45]
-Indeed, history is littered with the likes of Hawke’s claim that ‘by 1990, no Australian child will be living in poverty’.[46]
-Historically, authoritarian leaders such as Mao Zedong in China have been able to make decisions that largely transformed societies, but at a morally questionable cost.
-Yet during times of crisis, leaders in liberal democracies are expected to ditch the institutions that make liberal democracy work, while at the same time deliver solutions to problems that no individual leader can possibly deliver.
-To borrow from Burns, a leader who crushes all opposition is no longer a leader but a tyrant,[47] bringing us back to our earlier definition of leadership that requires followers to do voluntarily what they otherwise wouldn’t do without the leader’s prompting.
+Western liberal democracies tend to be so heavily institutionalised to the extent that ‘the wider political environment is too intrusive, hostile, and intractable to permit indulgence in utopianism’.[46]
+Indeed, history is littered with the likes of Hawke’s claim that ‘by 1990, no Australian child will be living in poverty’.[47]
+In contrast, authoritarian leaders can make decisions that significantly impact their societies, without considering what may be a morally questionable cost.
+Yet during times of crisis, leaders in liberal democracies are expected to deliver solutions to problems that no individual leader can possibly deliver, all without ditching the institutions that make liberal democracy work, but which may operate slowly.
+To borrow from Burns, a leader who crushes all opposition is no longer a leader but a tyrant,[48] bringing us back to our earlier definition of leadership that requires followers to do voluntarily what they otherwise wouldn’t do without the leader’s prompting.

-Globalisation,[49] the so-called inevitable driving force behind market liberalisation amid economic reforms by former US President Ronald Reagan and former UK Prime Minister Margaret Thatcher, would seem to be under attack from a new wave of populist nationalism.
-In an interesting turn, the conservative parties in the USA, UK, and Australia have changed focus on an inevitable globalisation, to globalism, where nation-states choose the nature of their global interaction.[50]
+Globalisation,[53] the driving force behind market liberalisation amid economic reforms by former US President Ronald Reagan and former UK Prime Minister Margaret Thatcher in the 1980s, would then seem to be under attack from a new wave of populist nationalism.
+In an interesting turn, the conservative parties in the USA, UK, and Australia have changed focus from an inevitable globalisation, to globalism, where nation-states choose the nature of their global interaction.[54]

-Recent speeches by Chinese President Xi Jinping[51] and Russian President Vladimir Putin[52] reflect growing global confidence amid the decline of USA global power.
+Recent speeches by Chinese President Xi Jinping[55] and Russian President Vladimir Putin[56] reflect growing global confidence amid the decline of USA global power.
 Arguably, the leadership styles adopted by Xi and Putin would be difficult to adopt in liberal democracies given the adversarial nature of Western two-party political systems.
-Populism, however, a term that loosely describes the approach where a charismatic leader claims to speak in the interests of ‘the people’ and against an ‘established elite’, has emerged as a reaction to the changing geopolitical situation.[53]
-Deployed in an ideologically neutral context by right and left-wing politicians – think here of Hugo Chavez in Venezuela and Jair Bolsonaro in Brazil, or the Donald Trump and Bernie Sanders campaigns in the 2016 US Presidential campaign – populism challenges the rules-based world order and fuels nationalist foreign policy agendas that amount to a new Western leadership trend with traditional alliances being reinforced as vaccine-nationalism has increased.
+Populism, however, a term that loosely describes the approach where a charismatic leader claims to speak in the interests of ‘the people’ and against an ‘established elite’, has emerged as a reaction to the changing geopolitical situation.[57]
+Deployed in an ideologically neutral context by right and left-wing politicians – think here of Jair Bolsonaro in Brazil and Hugo Chavez in Venezuela, or the Donald Trump campaigns in the 2016, 2020 and 2024 US Presidential elections – populism challenges the rules-based world order and fuels nationalist foreign policy agendas that amount to a new Western leadership trend with traditional alliances being reinforced as vaccine-nationalism has increased.

-While not quite a neo-Cold War world order, security alliances are challenging trading partnerships, particularly Australia’s relationship with China, and the ongoing pandemic has presented opportunities for China and Russia (along with Australia) to engage in an emerging notion of ‘vaccine diplomacy’.
-Amid this changing global environment, political leaders are being held accountable by the perennial ‘court of public opinion’[54] while bureaucrats such as state and federal chief health officers are finding their positions politicised and their expertise challenged by populist sentiment.
-Political leadership is under immense pressure to provide for the endless needs, wants, and desires of the polis.
-At a time when our understanding of leadership might arguably have matured since Carlyle’s conception of the ‘great men’ [sic] of history, an impartial observer today might justly claim that our collective fascination with the personality cult – ‘of devils as well as heroes’ – indicates we have not come that far at all.[55]
+With new and re-organised security alliances challenging established trading partnerships, the pandemic presented opportunities for China and Russia (along with Australia) to engage in a form of ‘vaccine diplomacy’.
+Amid this changing global environment, political leaders are being held accountable by the perennial ‘court of public opinion’[58] while bureaucrats such as state and federal chief health officers found their positions politicised and their expertise challenged by populist sentiment.
+Populist leadership has become a supposed mark of right-wing nationalists in Europe and the US, pitting technocratic leadership and elites against ‘commonsense’ and opinion.
+Throughout, political leaders are under immense pressure to provide for the continued needs, wants, and desires of the polis, at a time of rising costs, wealth accumulation amongst a few, and global environmental concerns.
+At a time when our understanding of leadership should have matured since Carlyle’s conception of the ‘great men’ [sic] of history, an impartial observer might justly claim that our collective fascination with the personality cult – ‘of devils as well as heroes’ – indicates we have not come that far at all.[59]

 The future of political leadership: stewardship?

 The impact of the COVID-19 pandemic (and likely future pandemics) will leave lasting changes to how we live and work in Australia.
-Already, the latest intergenerational report suggests that Australia’s population and economic growth are expected to slow down for the foreseeable future.[56]
+Already, the latest intergenerational report suggests that Australia’s population and economic growth are expected to slow down for the foreseeable future, environmental factors such as climate change will have an increasing impact, and digitisation (especially AI) will potentially dramatically change the structure of future jobs.[60]
 An immediate priority for political leadership, then, is surely to provide for the prosperity of future generations.

 Such future-focused leadership that spans generations is referred to as stewardship.
-Like leadership, the concept of stewardship[57] has ancient antecedents, with some of the first references to human beings taking active responsibility for the natural environment even mentioned in the earliest parts of the Old Testament dating back to before 500 BCE (for example, in Genesis 2:15).
-Notions of stewardship over the natural environment (collective commons, rivers, freshwater springs, flora and fauna, and so on) were commonplace in many Western (and some non-Western) societies until the industrial revolution (1780s) but then re-emerged as the ‘national trust’ conservation movement in the late 19th century, with Australia’s Royal National Park established in 1879 as one of the earliest in the world.
+Like leadership, the concept of stewardship has ancient antecedents, with some of the first references to human beings taking active responsibility for the natural environment even mentioned in the earliest parts of the Old Testament.
+Organisational leadership theories of stewardship emphasise that leaders have greater responsibilities than simply to their (internal) stakeholders, having an increasing responsibility to external stakeholders, in an age of trust lose and opacity in decision making, from which also derives corporate social responsibility.[61]
+Extending this, notions of stewardship over the natural environment (collective commons, rivers, freshwater springs, flora and fauna, and so on) commonplace in many Western and non-Western societies prior to the industrial revolution, have re-emerged to emphasise that government has a responsibility outside of their direct purview and immediate policies, to future citizens of the current nation, and to treat those future generations equitably.

-Stewardship historically implied the exercise of some intergenerational custodianship and collective responsibility for an entity or a body charged with such responsibility.
-It emphasised the need for the management of a natural resource for the collective interests of the community or for the sustainability of the resource itself, rather than a preoccupation with the more self-centred management of personal assets through the ownership of natural resources.
-Stewardship also involves making long-term decisions including devising preparatory plans for the future.[58]
+Stewardship thus implies the exercise of some intergenerational custodianship and collective responsibility for an entity or a body charged with such responsibility.
+It emphasises the need for the management of a natural resource for the collective interests of the community or for the sustainability of the resource itself, rather than a preoccupation with the more self-centred management of personal assets through the ownership of natural resources.
+Stewardship also involves making long-term decisions including devising preparatory plans for the future.[62]
 In essence, accepting a stewardship responsibility involves the willingness to be held accountable collectively or organisationally for sustainable outcomes across generations.

 References